Skip to content

 Everything looked consistent until Bernards Township broke the trend with an exponential growth period.
 Mr. Local History

-Worship also played an important part to the growth in Bernards Township for sure.
-Bernards Township had a fully array of worship choices for its residents causing additional growth.
+Worship also played an important part in the growth in Bernards Township.
+Bernards Township had a wide array of worship choices for its residents, which caused additional growth.

 But while the two townships a very similar area footprint (approx. 25 square miles), Bernards Township became growth friendly and Bedminster didn’t.
 So the government policies that forced Bedminster to accept 6,000 new residents for The Hills Development, for the first time, Bernards Township fought the decision and landed in a totally different place, with a completely different vision for development.
 You can also blame the horses.
 The equestrian admiration in Bedminster still drives the decision for very limited development.
 While the property boundaries have shrunken, they still far outweigh Bernards Township in size.